kolkhis/lac/src/u12lab.md

     ```

 - Can we say that this system is not under heavy load?
-- What does a system under no load look like permorning tasks in our environment?
+- What does a system under no load look like performing tasks in our environment?

-  - Assuming our systems are running not under load, capture SAR and baseline stats.
+  - Assuming our systems are not running under load, capture SAR and baseline stats.
   - Perform some basic tasks and get their completion times.

     - Writing/deleting 3000 empty files #modify as needed for your system

     ```bash
     # Speed: ~10s
-    time for i in `seq 1 3000`; do touch testfile$i; done
+    time (for i in `seq 1 3000`; do touch testfile$i; done)

     # Removing them
-    time for i in `seq 1 3000`; do rm -rf testfile$i; done
+    time (for i in `seq 1 3000`; do rm -rf testfile$i; done)

     # Writing large files
     for i in `seq 1 5`; do time dd if=/dev/zero of=/root/lab_baseline/sizetest$i bs=1024k count=1000; done